PerplexedPeach/dynamic_affairs/README.md

                root_female=True,
                # chance for this event to rank up dom/sub (always opposite, but in a separate roll for the partner)
                root_become_more_sub_chance=0, root_become_more_dom_chance=0,
+               # animations to play for you and the partner; default is flirtation
+               animation_left=IDLE, animation_right=PERSONALITY_CONTENT,
                # description that shows up in the text body
                # {THEM} will result in their first name that's mouse-overable to get a tooltip
                desc=f"""With a knowing smirk, you size {THEM} up and put both your hands on their chest.